Lor Mee 卤面, the Hokkien-based gooey-gravy hawker food with thick-flat yellow noodles may not be everybody’s kind of dish.

 I remember it winning (back in those days) the “Best Lor Mee” in the Kym Ng hosted “Just Noodles 面对面” on television.

-The line does get very long during peak hours, with estimated wait of about 20 to 30 minutes, and bowls can be sold out before closing hour.
+The line does get very long during peak hours, with estimated wait of at least 20 to 30 minutes, and bowls can be sold out before closing hour.

 Ah yes, there is another similar-sounding Xiang Ji Lor Mee (#01-81) in the same food centre, if you happen to crave and Xin Mei Xiang is closed.